Quality Kiko Goats

 are essential for success.
 Call or e-mail us, we'll be happy to discuss raising meat goats and share the experience we have gained.

 The Florida Goat Ranch is owned by Larry and Susie Reeves and is conveniently located in North Central Florida near Hawthorne.
-We raise fullblood Kiko and percentage Kiko goats for the commercial meat market and for the breeder market.
-Larry and Susie have been raising Kikos on their 70 acre farm for six years.
+We raise purebred Kiko and percentage Kiko goats for the commercial meat market and for the breeder market.
+Larry and Susie have been raising Kikos on their 70 acre farm for eight years.
 They have both attended the Florida A&M University Master Goat Breeder School.